 - Career Center from Tutor.com Career Center and tutoring available from 10 a.m.-Midnight everyday.(Overview)

 - Business Insights: Global Detailed company and industry profiles including SWOT reports, market share reports, and financial reports.
 Thousands of company histories and industry essays from Gale’s core business collection.
 Case studies, scholarly journals, and business news for deep research coverage of global economies.

-- Lynda.com helps anyone learn software, technology, creative, and business skills to achieve their personal and professional goals through online video tutorials and trainings on demand.
+- LinkedIn Learning helps anyone learn software, technology, creative, and business skills to achieve their personal and professional goals through online video tutorials and trainings on demand.
 Lynda.com is now LinkedIn Learning.
 For more details visit: LinkedIn Learning for Library – Patron FAQ

 - Mergent Intellect, powered by Hoovers, delivers comprehensive company, industry, and market intelligence.
 Our database of 12 million companies, with in-depth coverage of 40,000 of the world’s top business enterprises, is at the core of our business tools and services that customers find vital to their business operations.
 Hoover’s editorial staff of some 80 editors and researchers brings vital business information and knowledge to its coverage, updating the site daily to bring our visitors and subscribers the most up-to-date business information in the industry.

 - Proquest Newsstand Access to full-text of more than 800 U.S. and international newspapers, including Chicago Tribune, Daily Herald, Christian Science Monitor, Crain’s Chicago Business, Los Angeles Times, New York Times, Wall Street Journal, Washington Post, and The Times (London).